 Agricultural Security and Food Defense Plans

 Develop dedicated agricultural security or food defense plans or incorporate these plans into other security procedures or safety plans.
 Several trade organizations that have participated in the SPPA program have developed plan templates for their constituents.
 Industry can tailor these templates for their own specific processes/facilities or integrate the template with existing security and safety plans.
 For example, the FDA and USDA have developed model food defense plans and/or guidance: FDA/CFSAN Food Defense and Terrorism and USDA/FSIS Food Defense and Emergency Response Guidance Materials.
-The USDA has also developed voluntary agricultural security guidance: Pre-Harvest Security Guidelines and Checklist 2006 (available in PDF).
+The USDA has also developed voluntary agricultural security guidance: Pre-Harvest Security Guidelines and Checklist 2006.

 Conduct Site-Specific Vulnerability Assessments